sgoulas/react-ciphers/whatILearned.md

 4.)
 Use createMuiTheme to make a simple breakpoints only theme to use custom break points on, without the need of a full fledged theme.

 5.) set test script from 'react-scripts test' to 'jest' to run jest with 'npm test'

+6.)
+Changed the capitalization from Filename to filename but git did not pick up the renaming.
+Solution => rename filename to 1filename, add, rename 1filename to filename, add, commit.